luky1400/Mindbug-online/README.md

 - finish backend to work well
   - handle that player or opponent can choose which cards to play or discard
   - add tests regularly for things that are not working
-  - investigate bug: random cards appear in discard pile
+  - (investigate bug: random cards appear in discard pile)
 - Improve UI layout
-  - dát na rozklikávatko: pravidla, logs
+  - dát na rozklikávatko: pravidla, logs, cards in game - rozdělené do tabs podle sets (include also number of copies of each card)
 - UI screens:
   - sperate create/join room and Game
 - UI additonal: